resouer/docker/docs/userguide/networking/default_network/ipv6.md

-If your Docker host is only part of an IPv6 subnet but has not got an IPv6 subnet assigned you can use NDP proxying to connect your containers via IPv6 to the internet.
+If your Docker host is only part of an IPv6 subnet but has not got an IPv6 subnet assigned you can use NDP proxying to connect your containers via IPv6 to the Internet.
 For example your host has the IPv6 address `2001:db8::c001`, is part of the subnet `2001:db8::/64` and your IaaS provider allows you to configure the IPv6 addresses `2001:db8::c000` to `2001:db8::c00f`: